Harsh-Maurya-coder/rose.flower/README.md

-# Harsh Rose – Turtle Graphics Art
+# Rose – Turtle Graphics Art

-Harsh Rose is a **Python Turtle Graphics** project that creates a beautiful rose and heart using simple drawing commands.
+ Rose is a **Python Turtle Graphics** project that creates a beautiful rose and heart using simple drawing commands.
 This project demonstrates how to use loops, colors, and shapes to generate visually appealing graphics.

 ## Features
 - 🌹 **Draws a realistic rose with petals and leaves**